 The MBS department has specific course requirements for MS degrees, which can be found in the MS (thesis) timelines and benchmarks section of this document.
 Students are required to take a minimum of 30 credit hours, 20 hours of which must be in structured courses.
 Of these twenty hours, 10 must be completed at the 6000-level.
 To ensure students follow MS degree requirements, and to facilitate their ability to graduate in a reasonable time, they should consult, where necessary, with their Major Professor and the MBS Graduate Director as early as possible.
-There are no specific requirements for the structured course(s) that students are obligated to take beyond PCB 6525 Molecular Genetics.
 The direction and guidance for choosing these graduate courses resides with the Major Professor and thesis committee.
 It should be noted that MS students are expected to complete their structured course requirements in their 3rd semester (summer not included) to allow graduation from our program in a reasonable time.
-It is not permitted for students to take any of their structured courses in semesters beyond the completion of their oral examination.
+It is not typically permitted for students to take any of their structured courses in semesters beyond the completion of their oral examination.
 At the behest of the Major Professor MS students are entitled to substitute an additional structured course for the BSC6905 / MCB 6919 Independent Study requirement.
 Please note however that students will still be held to the 6000-level course hour requirements above and will not be permitted to take this additional course after the completion of the oral examination.
 The Major Professor will be, in addition to these stipulations, responsible for directing the student towards enrollment in any other classes as they see appropriate outside of the core requirements of our graduate program.